Embird Embroidery Software

 Parameters - Mesh

-These parameters apply only to Mesh objects .
+These parameters apply exclusively to Mesh objects.

 Fill Span